 It takes a little math and some organization, but it isn’t difficult to save using sinking funds.

 First, you need to figure out the total amount you want to save.
 Then divide that number by the amount of time you have until you’ll need to spend the money.
 This will give you the amount you’ll need to set aside in your sinking fund every month (or week or pay period).

 Since sinking funds typically cover short-term savings goals, you’ll want to be able to access your money easily.
-Keep it in a high-yield savings account or money market account.
+Keep it in a high-yield savings account or money market account with attractive interest rates.
 Those who prefer the envelope method may keep their sinking fund savings in cash.

 While you’d potentially get the greatest return keeping your savings in a brokerage account, that’s usually not recommended for sinking funds because of the risk of losing your savings due to stock market volatility.

 Become a pro at using sinking funds with this advice.

 1. Separate Your Sinking Fund From Your Main Checking Account